duncanhawthorne/drupebox/README.md

 The script supports uploading, downloading, and syncing a folder on the computer to an app folder inside Dropbox.
 The terminal script can be run regularly, e.g. hourly through a cron job, to keep the folder regularly in sync.

 This script was built having looked at other available scripts for the Raspberry Pi.
-These other scripts do not appear to cover a direct syncing of local folders with Dropbox, i.e. only uploading / downloading files where there have been changes made, additing , so I wrote Drupebox to achieve this goal.
+These other scripts do not appear to cover a direct syncing of local folders with Dropbox, i.e. only uploading / downloading files where there have been changes made and keeping the folder in sync , so I wrote Drupebox to achieve this goal.
 For reference, other dropbox scripts can be found at https://github.com/GuoJing/Drop2PI and https://github.com/andreafabrizi/Dropbox-Uploader

 To run the script do the following: